 The particular goals and activities of EMSEA are the following:

 - Stimulate dialogue between European and international marine educators and scientists

 - Provide training and teaching materials to support marine educators

 - Raise educators awareness of ocean issues and the need for a sustainable future for our coasts, seas and oceans

 - to organise workshops and conferences for marine educators

 - to build a web portal with links to providers of marine educational and research-based materials

 - to provide a forum for members feedback and communication

 EMSEA holds an annual conference at different locations across Europe.
 The first in 2013 was held in Plymouth supported by the MBA.
-Other locations include: Gothenburg, Crete and Belfast.
+Other locations include: Gothenburg, Crete, Belfast, Valletta and Newcastle.
 The conference provides an excellent opportunity for educators, scientists and policy makers to share best practice and discuss and design Ocean Literacy initiatives in Europe.